szwacz/electron-boilerplate/README.md

 ```
 npm install
 ```
-It will also download Electron runtime, and install dependencies for second `package.json` file inside `app` folder.
+It will also download Electron runtime and install dependencies for the second `package.json` file inside the `app` folder.

 ### Starting the app